Embroidery Services

 Backing

-Tear Away Backing - Tear away is the most common type of backing used.
-It is the quickest and easiest to remove for the most common types of embroidered garments ordered by our customer.
-Tear away backing is used on the sturdy, strong fabrics such as caps, dress shirts, back packs etc.
+Tear-Away Backing - Tear-away is the most common type of backing used.
+It is especially used on the sturdy, strong fabrics such as caps, dress shirts, back packs, and more.

-Cut Away Backing - Cut away is used on softer materials that we embroider.
+Cut-Away Backing - Cut-away is used on the softer materials that we embroider.
 This type of backing eliminates the tendency of a fabric to pull away from the embroidered logo when using tear away.
 We use cut away backing on knit fabrics such as pique.

 Fabric Backing - This backing is used only when requested as there is an additional cost.
-Cut away and tear away backings are sometimes a little visible on light colored garments or very thin material.
-Fabric backing is silky, super light and barely visible on even the most fragile materials.
+While both cut-away and tear-away backings are sometimes slightly visible on light colored or very thin material, fabric backing is silky, super light, and barely visible on even the most fragile of materials.